-Specifically, Applicant is seeking the newly formed pod would provide for 155 single family residences with another 42 dwelling units to be vested for banking purposes.
+Specifically, Applicant is seeking the newly formed pod would conceptually provide for 114 single family residences.
 Also, as part of this amendment, Applicant is seeking revised development standards, as provided for in the Project Standards Manual enclosed herein.
-A substantial buildout of the adjacent equestrian venue (as discussed below) will be adding substantial stabling which is a critical source of income to finance the comprehensive improvements associated with these requests.
+A substantial buildout of the adjacent equestrian venue (as discussed below) will be adding stabling which is a critical source of income for the comprehensive improvements associated with these requests.
 The co-applicants agree that the critical path is to create a robust pipeline of new customers and as it is seen throughout the Village, there is a significant deficiency in available housing options.
-While Applicant is seeking flexibility relating to lot sizes, specifically a minimum lot size of 0.25 acres, it is important to note that all lots exceed 0.25 acres, while most lots exceed 0.5 acres and several lots exceed an acre which is unlike the Equestrian Club Estates neighborhood.
+It is important to note that 109 lots are 0.5 acres in size and five "farm" lots exceed a 4-acres in size.
+Additionally, it is important to note that The Wellington South provides flexibility with the ability for purchasers to combine multiple lots totaling up to 2 acres in size.
 Within Equestrian Club Estates, the vast majority of lots along Calypso Lane and Stroller Way are between 0.18 to 0.21 acres, and those lots along Ambassador Road are just over 1⁄2 acre.
 The residents of Equestrian Club Estates were drawn to the proximity of the Showgrounds where a large majority of those residents actively compete at the horse shows and primarily use golf carts for transportation.
-The Estates project will be similar in its draw directly to those who actively compete; however, with lots, as referenced above, which will be on average larger.
+The Wellington South project will be similar in its draw directly to those who actively compete; however, with lots, as referenced above, which will be on average larger.